theworldisnotflat/shriveling_world/README.md

 with XXX and value in the following range:

 - intrudedHeightRatio : sets the heigth of cones, in the range [0,1], a ratio of the earth radius

+For these other command lines an UI already exists
 - coneStep :  modifies the visual aspect of cones (default value is 15 degrees, a facet = 15°)
 - projectionInit : initial projection with values in in the following range :
   - 'none' for a three dimensional unprojected representation